 - Acting techniques for musicals, plays and films.

 - Audition tools for monologues and songs.

-Voice study with focus on both traditional Golden Age songs and stylistic approaches to pop songs and contemporary Broadway
+- Voice study with focus on traditional Golden Age songs along with stylistic approaches to contemporary Broadway and pop songs.

-In addition, a daily class will analyze song structure, music and lyrics; the vocabulary of the field; the profession in New York; and the ways Broadway shows are created.
+In addition, a daily class will analyze song form, with a particular focus on lyrics.
+Other topics include the vocabulary of the field, the profession in New York, and the ways Broadway shows are created.
 Various films, recordings and a course pack will supplement the classes.

 Extra sessions will be devoted to application and audition guidelines for university programs.
 Students will have a clear understanding of the college exploration, application and audition process by the end of the 3-week session.

 Regarding the online version of the MPulse Musical Theatre Workshop: Students and parents should know that the online workshop is a full-time commitment with daily assignments and homework.
 Classes meet daily, including Saturdays, with Sunday as the day off.
 This workshop would not be appropriate for students who have job commitments, online high school or college course work, or other obligations during the 3-week schedule of MPulse classes.

 U-M Faculty Director: Professor Emeritus Brent Wagner